O'Dowd: Argentine O'Dowds

 There are at least three families named Dowd (or O'Dowd), whose descendants are currently living in Argentina.
 One family descends from James Dowd who was born in Dublin in 1828, and who is recorded as marrying Mary Ann Heery.
 Another family descends from Michael Dowd who was born in Westmeath in 1824, and he is recorded as marrying Eileen Burke.
 The third family descends from another Michael Dowd who is said to have been born in Ireland in 1804.

 There is yet another Dowd branch in Argentina, that of Edward O'Dowd, married to Kathleen Lynch in Ireland (date unknown) parents of Edward Michael O'Dowd (born 1856 or 1857 in Westmeath).
 Edward emigrated to Argentina and settled in Navarro, Provincia de Buenos Aires, working in a farm.
 He married Mary Kelly Moran (whose parents were William Kelly and Anne Moran, both born in Ireland, emigrated to Argentina) and had 4 children: Anne "Annie" Dowd, Kathleen "Kitty" Dowd, Edward Dowd and John Dowd.
 Annie, Kitty and John died childless.
 Edward married Winifred Lucy Reynolds (born in New Zealand 16 April 1898), and died only 53 days later.
-Fortunately, Winifred was pregnant and gave birth to Eduardo José Dowd on 31 March 1931, who, in turn married Mercedes García (born in Asturias, Spain on 19 December 1931).
+Winifred was pregnant and gave birth to Eduardo José Dowd on 31 March 1931, who, in turn married Mercedes García (born in Asturias, Spain on 19 December 1931).
 They had 5 children, who live in Argentina.